-This how-to will help you with your initial setup on CentOS 7 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
-With the addition of systemd CentOS 7 is very different than its older predecessors.
+This how-to will help you with your initial setup on Ubuntu 15.04 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
 With any server, the primary goal should always be security.
 Many users are victims of malicious infiltrations on their servers due to the lack of security boundaries established from the beginning.
 Let us begin on the right path by laying our foundation with security.

 What Do You Need?

-You need a CentOS 7 server that is configured with a static IP address.
-If you do not have a server already, consider a top-quality server from Atlantic.net and be up in under 30 seconds.
+You need a Ubuntu 15.04 server that is configured with a static IP address.
+If you do not have a server already, you can visit our industry-leading Cloud Hosting page and spin a new server up in under 30 seconds.

-To get started, log in to your CentOS 7 server via SSH or the VNC Console located here.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+To get started, login to your Ubuntu 15.04 server via SSH or the VNC Console located here.
+Atlantic.Net Cloud servers are setup as minimal installations to avoid having unnecessary packages from being installed and never used.
 If some software packages that you’re used to using aren’t installed by default, feel free to install them as needed.

 Let’s make sure that your server is fully up-to-date.

 By default, your Atlantic.Net servers are automatically set with secure passwords.
-However, we still recommend updating your password after creating your server and every 60-90 days thereafter in order to ensure it remains secure.
+However, we still recommend updating your password after creating your server and every 60-90 days after that to ensure it remains secure.
 A minimum of 8 characters, including lowercase, uppercase and numbers are recommended to increase the level of security.